Q. I think I want to write a grant proposal. How do I begin?

 Q. What is “cost-sharing,” and how does it work?

 Sometimes sponsors require that the applicant share or “match” some of the project cost as an indicator of commitment.
 There are two common forms of matching: “in-cash” and “in-kind.”
 Contact the OSP or your departmental research office for more information.

 Q. What items may not be listed as match or cost share?

 Keep in mind that the university is responsible for documenting and providing all cost sharing obligations to auditors.
 The main area of cost sharing is equipment, personnel, travel and indirect cost.
 All of these items are easy to document when the grant/contract ends.

 Q. What are the fringe benefit rates?

-Fringe Benefit Rates – Faculty/Staff: A composite fringe benefit rate of 32% should be used for permanent three quarter- to full-time personnel in proposal writing (for proposals with start dates on or after July 1, 2013, a composite fringe benefit rate of 38% for SPA employees should be used, while the composite rate for EPA remains at 32%), except in cases where the sponsor requires otherwise.
-Student/Temp: A composite fringe benefit rate of 8.45% should be used for unenrolled students/temporary staff and 0.8% for enrolled students (for proposals with start dates on or after July 1, 2013, a composite fringe benefit rate of 8.65% should be used for unenrolled students/temporary staff and 1.0% for enrolled students), except in cases where the sponsor requires otherwise.
+Fringe Benefit Rates (as of July 1, 2013) – Faculty/Staff: A composite fringe benefit rate of 32% should be used for EPA permanent three quarter- to full-time personnel and 38% for SPA permanent three quarter- to full-time personnel in proposal writing, except in cases where the sponsor requires otherwise.
+Student/Temp: A composite fringe benefit rate of 8.65% should be used for non-enrolled students/temporary staff and 1.0% for enrolled students, except in cases where the sponsor requires otherwise.
 Please note the composite fringe benefit rate is a historical average.
 For assistance with fringe benefit compensation, contact the Office of Sponsored Programs at (336) 334-4918.